kamilogorek/kamilogorek/_posts/2015-02-18-file-system-permissions-umask-node-js.md

 ---
-title: "File System Permissions and Umask in Node.js"
+title: File System Permissions and Umask in Node.js
 ---

 Working as a developer sometimes requires more knowledge than just of programming itself.
 It's always a good idea to grasp some concepts from other IT fields as well.